 Please read the criteria carefully to make sure you qualify.

-- Student is an enrolled UMD SPH doctoral candidate in good standing who has successfully passed qualifying examinations and defended the dissertation proposal.
+- Student is an enrolled UMD SPH doctoral candidate in good standing who has successfully passed qualifying examinations and is working on or has defended a dissertation proposal.

 - Student has taken the SPH health literacy graduate class and received a B or higher grade.